 |Easiest winter route||Hunter’s Pass Trail from Clear Pond on Elk Lake Road and Slide Brook herd path, ridge herd path.
 (Winter for experienced only)|

-The main trail which is used to gain access to South Dix and other nearby peaks originates from Elk Lake.
+The main trail used to gain access to South Dix and other nearby peaks originates from Elk Lake.
 The Hunter’s Pass Trail connects Elk Lake with Hunter’s Pass just west of Dix Mountain.
-Its entire length runs 7-miles to 0.4-miles below the summit of Dix Mountain at the junction with the Round Pond Trail.
+Its entire length runs 7-miles to 0.4-miles below Dix Mountain’s summit at the junction with the Round Pond Trail.